vaibsaraswat/cypress-docker-images/CONTRIBUTING.md

 1. run `npm run add:base -- <new version>` script.
 For example `npm run add:base -- 13.6.0`

-It will create a new folder `base/<new version>` and output versions of tools installed: Node, npm, yarn, etc. See [generate-base-image.js](generate-base-image.js) file for details.
+This script will create a new folder in `base/<new version>` and output versions of tools installed: Node, npm, yarn, etc. See [generate-base-image.js](generate-base-image.js) file for details.

 2. add new line to [base/README.md](base/README.md) with new image information.
 3. add new folder to Git
 4. update [circle.yml](circle.yml) file by running `npm run build` and commit the changes.
-4. open a pull request.
+5. open a pull request.

 The new image will be built and tested on CI and pushed to Docker Hub once the PR is approved and merged to `master`.